Best place to find information and services that your council provides...

 In England and Wales all births must be registered within 42 days, and deaths within five days.
 St Helens Register Office can register births and deaths that occur in the borough, and offer advice for those that occur elsewhere.

-Registering of births and deaths is by appointment only.
+Registering a birth is by appointment only.
 Please call the council’s Contact Centre on 01744 676789.

 Further information on our services is available below.

 In England and Wales, a death must be registered within five days.